leoleo28/Ecommerce-Website/README.md

 This is a fullstack ecommerce website
 * Used: React, Node.js, Express, MongoDB, Redux, Material UI, CSS, JWT, Stripe
 * Built backend REST API with Express and Node.js
-* Implemented JWT-based authentication, authorization, and route protection
+* Designed a performant schema for NoSQL database; improved query performance by analyzing query patterns and utilizing embedded data model to retrieve relevant information in a single query
-* Integrated Stripe payment gateway into the full featured shopping cart
+* Implemented JWT-based authentication, authorization and route protection; tested and validated 20+ API endpoints with Postman
-* Optimized performance of the React app with Redux by implementing a global state management system
+* Integrated secure and speedy Stripe payment gateway into the full featured shopping cart